viamrobotics/docs/docs/manage/data-management/view.md

 On the [**DATA** page in the Viam app](https://app.viam.com/data/view), you can filter data in the left **FILTERING** panel.

-For example, if you specify `Rover Rental` for Location and click **SEARCH**, you can see all data captured on robots that belong to your `Rover Rental` location.
+For example, if you specify `Rover Rental` for location and click **SEARCH**, you can see all data captured on robots that belong to your `Rover Rental` location.

 ## Next Steps